 The indigenous peoples of the American Northwest came up with the perfect solution for cooking the salmon that was so plentiful.
 They placed fresh fillets on thin cedar planks soaked in seawater and then placed the planks directly on the fire.
 The wood smoldered and smoked as the salmon cooked.
 This method re-emerged in the Northwest and, with the growth in popularity of outdoor cooking, has spread worldwide.
 Now, wood grilling planks can be found in most grocery stores.

 What most people don’t realize is that you can do so much more with a plank than grill salmon.

 While this grilling method is perfect for any delicate item like fish or seafood, it provides the perfect platform for small or delicate items that could fall apart on the grill.
 It is also an ideal method for indirect grilling.
 Foods roast over the heat, picking up wood flavors without being directly exposed to the flame.
 While it won’t produce grill marks, this method allows foods to cook evenly and safely.

 Quick Tip: Always wash wood planks to remove any dust.
 Also, examine them for loose splinters that might get into foods.

-Once the food has reached the desired level of doneness, remove the entire plank.
-It is best to use fire safe gloves to do this.
+Once the food has reached the desired level of doneness, remove the whole plank.
+It is best to use fire-safe gloves to do this.
 The bottom of the plank may be charred, so place the plank with the food on a sheet of aluminum foil so that it doesn’t leave ash and burnt wood on everything.
 Now it can be placed on a hot pad or trivet and served directly off the board.
 Planks make for a great presentation and are sure to impress the guests.